linked0/merkle-root/python/README.md

-# merkle roon in Python
+# Merkle Tree in Python